 It is a beautiful villa on the hill of Miata within a sub-fund of extra luxury villas built by the most famous architects in the world.
 The 12 villas are a few minutes from all the services and at the same time immersed in the quiet of the granitic rocks and in the colours of Gallura.

 The design preserves some features of the typical Sardinian architecture, especially on the outside.
 The interior design upsets the local classical canons introducing a new contemporary and streamlined style.
-Large windows allow breath taking views that make this property one of the most fascinating in the whole Costa Smeralda.
+Large windows allow breathtaking views that make this property one of the most fascinating in the whole Costa Smeralda.

 The particularities of Villa Solana are the view of priceless beauty that spans 360° and the granite rocks eroded and sculpted by the wind taking the shape of animals such as turtles, lizards, the face of the lion, the woodpecker, … the rest being left to the imagination of those living there.

 Villa Solana seems suspended between sky and sea.
 It is like a golden eagle “myth of invincibility since it can fly high into the sun, becoming an emblem of direct perception of divine light and extreme sublimation.”

 The 25 metres long swimming pool is set among the granite sculptures and has the shape of a musical key.
 It silently creeps from the outside to reach the inner part of the house.
-It is entirely clad in marble and it is equipped with large relaxation areas, heating system and a counter-current system.
+It is entirely clad in marble and it is equipped with large relaxing areas, heating system and a counter-current system.